I am...

 Diagnosis and Treatment

+The diagnosis of JXG relies on reviewing the biopsy of a tissue lesion under the microscope.
+Occasionally, the dermatologist may make a presumptive diagnosis based on the appearance of the skin lesions.
 When a biopsy is performed, a small piece of the tissue is obtained so that it can be viewed under a microscope by a pathologist.
 If the cells in the tissue have certain characteristics, the diagnosis of JXG can be made.
-JXG cells are negative for the presence of proteins called S-100 and CD1a, while LCH cells are positive.
+JXG cells are negative for the presence of proteins called CD1a and CD207, while LCH cells are positive for those markers.
 Instead JXG cells are positive for proteins called CD68 and factor XIIIa.
-A type of cell called a Touton giant cell is present in 85% of JXG cases.
-This is a histiocyte filled with fat that has a specific way of clustering that helps make the diagnosis.
+The pathologist may sometimes do additional tests on the tissues including mutational testing to help with arriving at a diagnosis.
+It is difficult to distinguish between JXG and Erdheim-Chester disease under the microscope.
+In patients with skin-limited lesions and no systemic symptoms or signs, evaluations should include a complete blood count, liver function tests, and ophthalmologic (eye) examinations.

-An ultrasound may be performed to see if the JXG is also in the abdominal organs such as liver or spleen.
-In this procedure, high-energy sound waves are bounced off organs and tissue and make echoes, which form a picture of the internal body.
-In addition depending on the symptoms other tests such as CAT scans or MRI scans or bone X-rays may be done.
+An ultrasound may be performed to see if the JXG is in the abdominal organs such as liver or spleen.
+In addition, depending on the symptoms other tests such as CT scans, MRI scans, or bone X-rays may be done.
+Rarely, the physician might order a PET scan to look for various sites of involvement.

 Treatment varies according to the extent and severity of disease involvement.
-Observation only is often a reasonable approach.
-Patients with a single lesion or just a few lesions usually need no therapy.
+Most children with skin-limited lesions do not require treatment and can be observed with serial examinations.
 Surgical removal may be undertaken for several reasons: to obtain a biopsy for diagnosis, when there is an organ-function problem because of disease, for cosmetic reasons or to remove scar tissue.
-Apart from these reasons, skin-only JXG in children should be observed without therapy.
-For the small percentage of patients who have symptomatic or rapidly growing disease, treatment with chemotherapy or low-dose radiation has been reported, although there is no standard treatment that is agreed upon.
+For the small percentage of individuals who have symptomatic or rapidly growing disease, treatment with chemotherapy or low-dose radiation has been reported, although there is no standard treatment that is agreed upon.
 With eye involvement, steroids may be applied to the surface of a lesion, injected within the lesion, or taken in pill form.
 Rarely low dose radiation treatment may be given to the eye to prevent visual loss.
+XG in adults (AXG) tends to be more complicated and is not known to improve spontaneously without treatment.
+This may involve surgical removal alone or additional therapy depending on the clinical situation.
+Most common treatment regimens for JXG or AXG are derived from LCH, such as cladribine, cytarabine, or vinblastine + prednisone.
+If there is a presence of a mutation (BRAF, ALK, etc.), specific pills targeting those genes can be utilized.

 FAQ